Genesis 3: A Commentary

 (3:4) “The serpent said to the woman, ‘You surely will not die!’”

-Why is the Serpent called “crafty”?
-We find out in this verse.
-He never calls on the woman to eat the fruit.
+Satan never tells the woman to eat the fruit.
 Instead, he carefully persuades her that God is not good, and his word is not trustworthy.

 (3:5) “‘For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil.’”